Chigoma333/CogniVox-Companion/README.md

 - Long-term Memory: CogniVox-Companion possesses a vector-based long-term memory through langchain, allowing it to remember context and prior interactions for more coherent conversations.

 - Summarizing Memory: The bot can summarize lengthy discussions, providing concise responses to complex inquiries.

+#  Tested Platform

+CogniVox-Companion has been tested on Linux.
+As the only development platform, it is most stable and well-supported on Linux systems.
+However, please note that it should work Windows but it was never testet.

+Note: CogniVox-Companion is designed and supported for use on Linux only.
+Usage on other platforms is not supported and may result in unexpected behavior.

 ## Getting Started